Aliases for KCNG2 Gene

 GeneCards Summary for KCNG2 Gene

-KCNG2 (Potassium Channel, Voltage Gated Modifier Subfamily G, Member 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Integration of energy metabolism.
+KCNG2 (Potassium Voltage-Gated Channel Modifier Subfamily G Member 2) is a Protein Coding gene.
+Among its related pathways are Metabolism and Transmission across Chemical Synapses.
 GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
-An important paralog of this gene is KCNB2.
+An important paralog of this gene is KCNB1.

 UniProtKB/Swiss-Prot for KCNG2 Gene